Program Directory by City

 South Los Angeles America’s Job Center of California (AJCC) and YouthSource (AYE)

-AJCC offering employment services to youth and adults.
+Offers employment career services to youth and adults.
 Offers employers resources, recruitment, and help to hire qualified candidates.
 Job seekers receive assistance in assessing skills, finding job opportunities and training, workshops, preparing a resume, and more.

 Los Angeles Southwest College, SOCTE, Room 115